nextleap-project/countermitm/gossip.md

 Attack without checking gossip
 ------------------------------

-Even though we currently send along all recipient keys in multi recipient encrypted emails we do not check them for inconsistencies.
+Even though some cryptographic systems such as OpenPGP leak the keys used for other recipients and schemes like Autocrypt even include the keys we currently do not check them for inconsistencies.
 For the confidentiality of group conversation this poses a significant risk.
-If the key exchange between two participants was intercepted all mails between these parties can be read by the attacker.
-Since an e-mail message goes out to everyone in the group an attacker can read the content of all group e-mail messages sent by either of the attacked parties.
-Even worse ... it's a common habit in e-mail to include quoted text from previous e-mail messages in the same thread.
-So effectively this attack can provide access to all of the group's conversation.
+If an mitm attack is taking place on the connection between two participants all messages between these parties can be read by the attacker.
+Since each group message goes out to everyone in the group an attacker can read the content of all messages sent by either of the attacked parties.
+Even worse ... it's a common habit in a number of messaging systems to include quoted text from previous messages.
+So despite only targetting two participants the attack can provide access to a large part of the group's conversation.

-Therefore participants in a group conversation need not only worry about the correctness of their own keys but also of those of everyone else in the group.
+Therefore participants in a group conversation need to worry about the correctness of the encryption keys they use but also of those of everyone else in the group.

 Detecting mitm through gossip inconsistencies
 ---------------------------------------------

-Given Alice (A) and Bob (B) used Autocrypt to exchange their keys (a for Alice and b for Bob) but one of their providers intercepted the initial mails and replaced their keys with mitm keys (a', b').
+Given Alice (A) and Bob (B) exchanged their keys (a for Alice and b for Bob) but one of their providers intercepted the initial messages and replaced their keys with mitm keys (a', b').
 They both also communicated with Carol (C) and their communication was not intercepted.
-Now A sends a mail to B and C including the gossip keys (a, b', c).
-The mail is intercepted and B receives one encrypted to b including the keys (a', b, c).
-C receives the original mail and since it was signed with a it cannot be altered.
-C's client can now detect that A is using a different key for b.
-This may have been caused by a key update due to device loss.
-However if B responds to the mail, C learns that B also uses a different key for A. At this point B's client can suggest to verify fingerprints with either A or B. In addition a reply by C will provide A and B with keys of each other through an independent signed and encrypted channel.
+Now A sends a message to B and C including the gossip keys (a, b', c).
+The message is intercepted and B receives one encrypted to b including the keys (a', b, c).
+C receives the original message and since it was signed with a it cannot be altered.
+C's client can now detect that A is using a different key for B. This may have been caused by a key update due to device loss.
+However if B responds to the message, C learns that B also uses a different key for A. At this point C's client can suggest to verify fingerprints with either A or B. In addition a reply by C will provide A and B with keys of each other through an independent signed and encrypted channel.
 Therefore checking gossip keys poses a significant risk for detection for the attacker.

 Attacks with split world views
 ------------------------------